What is a cybersecurity analyst?

 How to become a cybersecurity analyst

 In order to become a cybersecurity analyst, you will need a combination of education, training, and experience.
-Here are the steps you’ll need to take to achieve your goal:
+In this career guide section, we cover the steps you’ll need to take to achieve your goal:

 Step 1: Earn a bachelor’s degree